-“Any loss caused by the reduction of block rewards is almost always compensated for by the increase in the price of the bitcoin and the bullish sentiment that comes with a contraction in the rate of money supply growth.”
+“Any loss caused by the reduction of block rewards is almost always compensated for by the increase in the price of Bitcoin and the bullish sentiment that comes with a contraction in the rate of money supply growth.”

 In terms of handling the current scenario, she shared how OKEx Pool always encourages miners to seek advanced hardware and cheaper electricity alongside managing a positive cashflow.

-While she agrees many smaller miners will be priced out of the market post halving, she believes this will only increase market competitiveness and drive existing players towards more efficient business practices.
+While she agrees many smaller miners will be priced out of the market post-halving, she believes this will only increase market competitiveness and drive existing players toward more efficient business practices.